-After I was enrolled on RTO-2, it took me about three weeks to complete the material twice (yes, twice) because there was a lot of new concepts for me to digest.
+After I was enrolled in RTO-2, it took me about three weeks to complete the material twice (yes, twice) because there were a lot of new concepts for me to digest.

-I then scheduled the exam to start on November 21 at 9am.
+For example, I scheduled the exam to start on November 21 at 9 a.m.

-For the exam, you are given with 72 hours or five days (whatever happens first) to obtain four flags on a given set of machines in an AD environment.
-Unlike CRTO (which you need 6 out of 8 flags to pass), you must collect all the flags to pass the exam.
+For the exam, you are given 72 hours or five days (whatever happens first) to obtain four flags on a given set of machines in an AD environment.
+Unlike CRTO (in which you need 6 out of 8 flags to pass), you must collect all the flags to pass this exam.

-You must enter the flags in a scoring system provided with the exam which checks the value and give the points.
+You must enter the flags in a scoring system provided with the exam which checks the value and gives the points.
+You don't need to write a report, just enter the flags.
 In the end, it took me around 11 hours to complete the exam:

 Here are some of the things that helped me to complete the exam:

 - Follow the indications given on the course and practice them in the lab.
-Just reading will not give you the required skills to complete the exam (at least for me).
+Just reading will not give you the required skills to complete the exam (at least it didn't for me).

-- There are things that are not covered in the course material.
-You need to be comfortable on using tools like Visual Studio Community, not only for compiling tools but also for debugging them.
+- Bear in mind there are things that are not covered in the course material.
+You need to be comfortable using tools like Visual Studio Community, not only for compiling tools but also for debugging them.

-- Practicing C# development is suggested and understanding how a C# assembly works is also a plus.
+- Practice C# development.
+If you understand how a C# assembly works, that's also a plus.

-- Although RTO-2 is based on defense evasion and advanced OPSEC tactics, you must be comfortable with things like AD enumeration, pivoting, lateral movement, user impersonation, Kerberos attacks, etc, and experience using Cobalt Strike.
-RTO course will give you that.
+- Although RTO-2 is based on defense evasion and advanced OPSEC tactics, you must be comfortable with things like AD enumeration, pivoting, lateral movement, user impersonation, Kerberos attacks, etc., and have experience using Cobalt Strike.
+The RTO course will give you that.

 - Technically speaking, you are not strictly required to use Cobalt Strike for everything in the exam, but you must know how to use other tools that may fulfill the same needs.

 - There are some exercises proposed in the course.
-I suggest to complete them as it would give you confidence when dealing with unexpected requirements during the exam.
+I suggest to complete them as that would give you confidence when dealing with unexpected requirements during the exam.

-- And last but not least, enumeration and reconnaissance are the key to know to what kind of beast are you dealing with.
+- Last but not least, enumeration and reconnaissance are key to knowing what kind of beast you are dealing with.